 - Group Size - Smaller groups (fewer than 20% of the maximum group) can be ignored.
 You will want to have a large sample size.

-View the Mailing Summary Report
+View the Message Summary Reports

 - Click the View Reports tab.